yutannihilation/rcpp_intro/en/13_dataframe.md

 # DataFrame

+This chapter explains how to create `DataFrame` object, how to access its elements, and its member functions.
+In Rcpp, `DataFrame` is implemented as a kind of vector.
+In other words, `Vector` is a vector whose element is scalar value, while `DataFrame` is a vector whose elements are `Vector`s of the same length.
+Therefore, `Vector` and `DataFrame` have many common methods of creating objects, accessing elements, and member functions.

 ## Creating a DataFrame object

 `DataFrame::create()` is used to create a `DataFrame` object.
 Also, use `Named()` or `_[]` if you want to specify column names when creating `DataFrame`　object.